bodo-ai/Bodo/docs/source/programming_with_bodo/bodo_parallelism/bodo_parallelism_basics.rst

 ~~~~~~~~~~~~~~~

 One can distribute data manually by *scattering* data from one process
-to all processes.
+to all processes with scatterv.
+Currently, bodo.scatterv only supports scattering from rank 0.
+When used outside of JIT code, it is required that
+the argument is None for all ranks except rank 0.
 For example:

 .. code:: ipython3